marcog83/RoboJS/README.md

 ###Dependencies

-RoboJS depends on 2 third-party libraries
+RoboJS depends on a third-party library

  * [Lodash](https://lodash.com/) One of my favorite library!
- * [Signals](http://millermedeiros.github.com/js-signals/) You must have a look at this awesome messaging system!

 bluebird / Q.js and RequireJS are highly recommended